SOS Children's Village Poá

 SOS Children’s Village Poá in São Paulo began its work in 1968.

-Strengthening families: The SOS Family Strengthening Programme provides much needed support to families who are at risk of breaking down.
+Strengthening families: The SOS Family Strengthening Programme provides much needed support to families who are at risk.
 We aim to reach out to those who are especially vulnerable.
 We ensure that they have access to services and that children go to school.
 We also run a community centre which offers day care for children, training (for parents to make some income) and activities (such as sport lessons).

-Care in families: For children from the area who are no longer able to live with their parents, four SOS families can provide a loving home.
+Care in families: For children from the area who are no longer able to live with their parents, SOS families can provide a loving home.
 In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS mother.
-Some families live in houses integrated into the neighbourhood.
 All children attend the local schools and this way they are part of the community.
 When the children grow older, we give them training and advice so that they can find a job.